We had a chat with Karen Dobson, founder of Scotswood Natural Community Garden, about her community business.

 - Business model: 1/5 of its income is through trading generated through preserves sales, sale of Forest School training and IQA services.
 The rest is grant funded.

 Tell us about your organisation

-The project began as a community garden set up by a group of local volunteers as a permaculture project in 1995.
-Its aim was to provide people with a green space and to teach people about the environment and sustainable living.
-Some funding was provided by the local council to set up and establish the project.
+The community garden, set up in 1995, was there to provide people with a green space and to teach people about the environment and sustainable living.
 The Garden has developed to include various projects to address the needs of the local community.
 In the last five years we have developed more of a mental health and well-being focus whilst still teaching about the environment.

 Who or what does it help?